1. Introduction

 Value for Money -

 All complaint responses will be subject to review by the Performance Improvement Team who will ensure that potential opportunities for improvement are identified.
 Service Managers are responsible for developing and implementing improvement work discovered during a complaint investigation.
-We will publish learnings outcomes from complaints as part of our annual value for money resident report, on our website and in publications such as newsletters.
+We will publish learnings outcomes from complaints as part of our Annual Complaints Performance and Service Improvement Report, on our website and in publications such as newsletters.

 We will regularly review the cost and quality of the complaints handling service and seek efficiencies.
 To assist with this process we will obtain relevant benchmarking information provided by other housing providers.